-2. Supporting acquisition of big and high price machine: Problems of labor shortage will more serious in future.
-The big size, high capacity and high price machine are necessary.
-The BAAC dose not provide direct finance for buying them.
-So farmers have to seek financial support from neighbors, manufactures, commercial banks and other non-finance institutes with high interest rate and short duration.
-This problem was also the constraints of mechanization development plan and crop production development as consequent.
+- mach seriou high dose So fa neigh other rate a the c plan rting acquisition of big and high price ine: Problems of labor shortage will more is in future.
+The big size, high capacity and price machine are necessary.
+The BAAC not provide direct finance for buying them. rmers have to seek financial support from bors, manufactures, commercial banks and non-finance institutes with high interest nd short duration.
+This problem was also onstraints of mechanization development and crop production development as quent.
 Supporting low interest of loan money for these machines.
 Improve the regulation for using big and high price agricultural machinery.
-Support management activities for strengthening custom service.
-3. Promote standardization for agricultural machinery that are not yet defined with the standard: Standardization of agricultural machinery will give benefit to farmers.
-While Agricultural machinery manufactures will increase potential to compete in the market, especially against the imported machines.
+Support management activities for strengthening custom service. mach stand machi Agric increa note standardization for agricultural inery that are not yet defined with the ard: Standardization of agricultural inery will give benefit to farmers.
+While ultural machinery manufactures will use potential to compete in the market, ially against the imported machines.
 Improve regulation to the standardization seriously.
 Define the standardization of local agricultural machinery.
 Promote agricultural machinery with standard.
 The following approaches may be used: Reduced tax charged.
-Low interest rate of loan money for their products.
-4. Investment of planted area: Land leveling support irrigation system, especially for rice production.
-Size of land holding is a constraints for using big agricultural machinery.
+Low interest rate of loan money for their products. suppo produ tment of planted area: Land leveling rt irrigation system, especially for rice ction.
+Size of land holding is a constraints ing big agricultural machinery.
 Develop projects of land leveling for high potential crops.
 This will support irrigation and application of big and high capacity machines.
 Land consolidation for group farming is a possible way to use big and high capacity machine, especially for sugarcane harvester, maize combine harvester and rice combine harvester.